Wavelet-Harmonic Integration Methods: Introduction

-Thankfully, with the method presented in Ref.~\cite{companionShort}, there is no need to integrate anything this many times.
-Rather than evaluating $g(\vec q, E)$ and $f_S^2(E, \vec q)$ on a grid of points, the new method projects $f_S^2(E, \vec q)$ and the original velocity distribution $g_\chi(\vec v)$ onto bases of orthogonal functions.
-The $dE\, d^3 q \, d^3v$ integral of \eqref{rate:continuum} is replaced by integrals over the basis functions, producing a matrix that connects the $\vec v$ and $(E, \vec q)$ spaces.
+The method presented in ref.~\cite{Lillard:2025ixi} saves us from having to integrate anything so many times.
+Rather than evaluating $\eta(\vec q, E)$ and $f_S^2(\vec q, E)$ on a grid of points, the new method projects $f_S^2(\vec q, E)$ and the original velocity distribution $g_\chi(\vec v)$ onto bases of orthogonal functions.
+The $dE\, d^3 q \, d^3v$ integral of \eqref{rate:continuum} is replaced by integrals over the basis functions, producing a matrix that acts on the $\vec v$ and $(\vec q, E)$ vector spaces.
 To evaluate the scattering rate, one simply multiplies this matrix by the vectorized versions of $g_\chi$ and $f_S^2$, an action that must be repeated

 many times, following \eqref{counting:old}.
 Matrix multiplication is \emph{extremely} fast compared to multidimensional numeric integration, especially if the matrices in question are not particularly large.
-The reduction in computation time can be correspondingly extreme.
+The reduction in computation time can be extreme, particularly if the basis functions utilize spherical harmonics.

-Any set of basis functions would permit the factorization of the rate calculation into $\{g_\chi\} + \{f_S^2\} + \{F_\text{DM}^2, m_\chi\}$, but the choice to use spherical harmonics as part of the basis also simplifies the $N_{\mathcal R}$ part of the \eqref{counting:old} counting.
-Section~\ref{sec:haar} introduces a set of piecewise-constant orthogonal ``spherical Haar wavelets'' for the radial basis functions, which are simple enough that the rate integral can be completed analytically.
-At the end of the day, the only integrals that may need to be performed numerically are the projections of $g_\chi$ and $f_S^2$ onto the vector spaces spanned by the Section~\ref{sec:haar} basis functions.
+Sections~\ref{sec:method} and~\ref{sec:haar} outline the technical details of the method and introduce the piecewise-constant orthogonal ``spherical Haar wavelet'' radial basis functions, for which the remaining $dE \, d^3 q \, d^3v$ integrals can be completed analytically.
+Now, the only integrals that may need to be performed numerically are the projections of $g_\chi$ and $f_S^2$ onto the vector spaces spanned by the Section~\ref{sec:haar} basis functions.
 Supposing accurate reconstructions for $g_\chi$ and $f_S^2$ require $N_v$ and $N_q$ coefficients, respectively, the number of integrals to be completed is

-In Section~\ref{sec:demo}, I find that $N_{v,q} \sim 10^3$ provides sufficiently good accuracy in some nontrivial examples.
-These integrals are over 3d or 4d volumes, rather than the 6d or 7d integrals of $N_\text{integrals}^\text{(old)}$, so they are faster to evaluate.
-If $g_\chi$ or $f_S^2$ is described by analytic functions, some or all of the integrals may be completed analytically.
+Section~\ref{sec:demo} provides a detailed study of the convergence evaluation time for each part of the calculation, for a simple particle-in-a-box model for $f_S^2(\vec q)$ and a complicated $g_\chi(\vec v)$ distribution, finding that $N_{v,q} \sim 10^3$ provides sufficiently good accuracy in these nontrivial examples.